Open Now

 Why is my shower head dripping water?

-To prevent further plumbing complications and water wastage, fixing a leaky shower faucet or head is important.
-So, the first step is to understand why it’s leaking.
+Fixing a leaky shower faucet or head is important to prevent further plumbing complications and water wastage.
+Thefirst step is to understand why it’s leaking.

-• A worn-out rubber, washer or o-ring or valve.
+• A worn-out rubber, washer, o-ring, or valve.
 If you have an older shower, the faucets may deteriorate over time.

 • A build-up of mineral deposits.
 Over time, your shower fittings can accumulate with limescale and other deposits from water and debris.